EVOCATION-ITN/evocation-itn.github.io/_news/2021-06-16-EVOCATION-participation-EUROVIS-2021.md

 Details on authors and presentation:

-Moonisa Ahsan co-author together with Fabio Bettio, Fabio Marton and Enrico Gobbetti, researchers in the Visual and Data-Intensive Computing sector from CRS4 (Italy) will present this talk on June 17, 2021.
+Moonisa Ahsan, together with Fabio Bettio, Fabio Marton and Enrico Gobbetti, researchers in the Visual and Data-Intensive Computing sector from CRS4 (Italy), will present this talk on June 17, 2021.

 This research introduces a new approach to assist users in exploring 2D representations via an interactive lens.
 The approach proved to be particularly effective in the field of cultural heritage.
-The work will also appear in the Computer Graphics Forum magazine.
+The work will also appear in the Computer Graphics Forum.

 You can watch this talk on Thursday, 17 June, 2021 in Full Papers 10: Charts, Design and Interaction Section from 11:50-12:15pm.

-This work has received funded from European Union's H2020 Program.
+This work has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 813170.